KENYA: “Acknowledge Your Unworthiness for the Ministry,” Prelate to Newly Ordained Priests

 “My dear brothers the five, please let this not miss in your ministry do not forget that the angels Holier as they are, have to cover themselves in the presence of God who is Holy three times,” he said and warned, “Emulate their example don’t be priests full of presumptions, don’t be priests full of negligence, don’t be reckless priests.”

 “It is not for nothing that you have to celebrate the Sacraments properly vested.
-Do not create your own tradition, do not celebrate Mass with a stall only, do not go and anoint the sick with your shirt only.
+Do not create your own tradition, do not celebrate Mass with a stole only, do not go and anoint the sick with your shirt only.
 Which God do you serve?
 Remember anointing the sick is a Sacrament,” he posed.

 Additionally, as the seraphim first recognized the Holiness and greatness of God before they began their mission, Archbishop Muhatia advised the Deacons, “Do not begin activity without adoration, do not go for the mission without being in contact with the ‘Holy’ in the sense of prayer.
 This is not our work, this is God’s work and he is Holy.”